 Jennifer joined Princo in August 2010 to lead efforts in finance and operations.
 Prior to Princo, Jennifer spent over eight years at Deutsche Bank Asset Management where she was a Managing Director and Global CFO of DB Advisors and Deutsche Insurance Asset Management, Americas CFO of DWS Americas and various legal entities.
 Prior to Deutsche Bank, she worked nearly five years at Investors Bank and Trust Company as a Senior Manager responsible for mergers/acquisitions integration, budgeting, forecasting, and regulatory reporting.
 Jennifer began her career at Deloitte & Touche LLP where she worked in both auditing and consulting groups focusing on financial services and the healthcare industry.
 Jennifer earned a B.A. in Economics from Smith College and a certificate in accounting from Babson College.
 She is a CPA in Massachusetts and New York, and is on the board of the Carnassa Park Association in Princeton.
 Jennifer is a Boston native where she was raised the last of ten children.
 Go Nation!
 She currently lives in Princeton with her husband and their three children.
 In her next life, Jennifer would like to be a Food Network star.

 Ted co-leads Princeton’s private equity efforts, including investments in buyout and venture capital funds.
 He also works across marketable asset classes, including domestic equity, international developed equity and independent return.
+Ted has regularly guest lectured on venture capital at Princeton University.
 Prior to joining Princo in 2008, Ted advised insurance companies on their private equity, mezzanine and senior debt investments, initially at Bingham McCutchen LLP and subsequently at Delaware Investments.
 Ted earned a B.A. from George Washington University, an M.A. from the University of Delaware, and a J.D. from the University of Connecticut, where he graduated first in his law school class and served as an Executive Editor of the Connecticut Law Review.
 Ted is admitted to the Connecticut Bar and is a past Board Member of the Institutional Limited Partners Association, a CAIA Charterholder, and a Member of the CFA Institute.
-Ted is originally from the Boston area and enjoys family vacations, golf, running races for Team Princo, and walking his dog on campus.
+Ted is originally from the Boston area and enjoys family vacations and running races for Team Princo.

 Jim joined Princo in 2008 to lead efforts in Private Equity.
 Prior to joining Princo, he spent over two decades in the venture capital industry investing in early-stage technology companies.
 Jim is a past Chairman and President of the Mid-Atlantic Capital Alliance and a former Member of the NASBIC Board of Governors.
 He began his career as a systems engineer designing microprocessors at Texas Instruments.
 Jim holds a B.S. cum laude in Engineering and Applied Science with Distinction in the Major from Yale University and received an M.B.A. with Distinction from The Wharton School of the University of Pennsylvania.
 He has been a frequent Guest Lecturer at Princeton University, Stanford University, and the University of Pennsylvania.
 He serves as Vice Chairman of the Princeton National Rowing Association and spends as much of his spare time as possible sculling on Carnegie Lake and rowing venues around the globe.